-There would be loud noise from heavy equipment during construction of the project.
-Noise associated with the construction is difficult to predict.
-Heavy machinery, the major source of noise in construction, is constantly moving in unpredictable patterns and would not be restricted to any specific location.

-Construction normally occurs during daylight hours when occasional loud noises are more tolerable.
-None of the businesses and residences along the project are expected to be exposed to construction noise for a long duration; therefore, any extended disruption of normal activities is not expected.

-Provisions would be included in the plans and specifications that require the contractor to make every reasonable effort to minimize construction noise through abatement measures such as work-hour controls and proper maintenance of muffler systems.
+Noise associated with the construction of the project is difficult to predict.
+Heavy machinery, the major source of noise in construction, is constantly moving in unpredictable patterns.
+However, construction normally occurs during daylight hours when occasional loud noises are more tolerable.
+None of the receptors is expected to be exposed to construction noise for a long duration; therefore, any extended disruption of normal activities is not expected.
+Provisions will be included in the plans and specifications that require the contractor to make every reasonable effort to minimize construction noise through abatement measures such as work-hour controls and proper maintenance of muffler systems.